asyncapi/training/VIDEO_2_SCRIPT.md

 Hello everyone!
 Welcome!

-In this video, we are going to talk about web architecture.
-We will try to explain its meaning, discover what it brings and what it is used for, and analyze the different types of architecture that exist.
+In this video, we're going to talk about the different types of API architectures that exist.
+We'll try to explain their meaning, discover what they bring, what they're used for, and how to analyze them.

+Let's start with web architectures!

 ## Web Architecture definition